algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

    - **Frogger**: The player’s frog character is displayed at the bottom of the screen.
    - **Road**: The road with moving vehicles is located in the middle of the screen.
    - **River**: The river with moving logs and turtles is located at the top of the screen.
-   - **Homes**: The lily pad homes are located at the top of the screen, where Frogger must reach to complete the level.
-   - **Score**: The player’s current score is displayed at the top of the screen.
    - **Timer**: A timer counts down the remaining time for the player to complete the level.
-   - **Lives**: The number of lives remaining is displayed at the top of the screen.

 **Game Over Screen**

 ![Game Over Screen](img/BackgroundSprite/GameOverScreen.png)

    - **Game Over Message**: A message is displayed to inform the player that the game is over.
-   - **Final Score**: The player’s final score is displayed on the screen.
-   - **Restart Button**: Players can restart the game by clicking on a button.
+   - **Restart Button**: Players can restart the game by pressing on a button.

 ### 2.3.3 Controls and Inputs